philipwalton/html-inspector/README.md

 // only set the onComplete callback HTMLInspector.inspect(function(errors) {
   errors.forEach(function(error) {
-    // report errors to external service...
+    // report errors to an external service...
   }
 })
 ```

 ## Built-in Rules ##

-HTML Inspector ships with a base set of rules which fall into one of three main categories: validation, best-practices, and convention.
+HTML Inspector ships with a set of built-in rules which fall into one of three main categories: validation, best-practices, and convention.

 ### Validation